nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Saves `UserPrefs` objects in json format and load it back
 * Saves the DoIt data in xml format and load it back

 The `Storage` class is the interface of the `Storage` component.
 It provides several APIs for the other components to retrieve and update DoIt's task list data.
-The organization and relationship of the various classes are represented in Figure 2.5.1.
+The organization and relationship of the various classes are represented in Figure 2.5.1

 The `StorageManager` implements the `Storage` interface.
 It contains a `UserPrefsStorage` interface that references `JsonUserPrefsStorage` allows storing and loading of the user's preferences in json format.
-It also contains a `TaskManagerStorage` interface that references `XmlTaskManagerStorage` that allows storing and loading of the user's DoIt data.
+It also contains a `TaskManagerStorage` interface that references `XmlTaskManagerStorage` that allows storing and loading of the user's DoIt data

-The `XmlSerializableTaskManager` is a class that converts `ReadOnlyTaskManager` into a serializable object with which contains a list of `XmlAdaptedTask` and a list of `XmlAdaptedTag`.
+The `XmlSerializableTaskManager` is a class that converts `ReadOnlyTaskManager` into a serializable object with which contains a list of `XmlAdaptedTask` and a list of `XmlAdaptedTag`

-`XmlAdaptedTask` converts the Model's `Task` into a JAXB-friendly adapted version.
-`XmlAdaptedTag` converts the Model's `Tag` into a JAXB-friendly adapted version.
+`XmlAdaptedTask` converts the Model's `Task` into a JAXB-friendly adapted version `XmlAdaptedTag` converts the Model's `Tag` into a JAXB-friendly adapted version

 ### 3.7 Common Classes